f5devcentral/f5-agility-labs-xc/docs/class9/lab1.rst

 | .. image:: _static/PSImport5.png             |
 |    :width: 800px                             |
 +----------------------------------------------+

+The screenshot above shows two WAF policies: one that was just imported in the steps above and the other was previously imported using the *Ingest* method.

 Task 7: Deploy a WAF policy to a BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~